hiddb/hiddb-sdk-py/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the sdk.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the SDK.

 ```bash
 pip install hiddb